Where We Test

 Testing Metrics

-We look at storage and use while in the field.
-Here, we evaluate pockets, carry systems for skis and snowboards, and ease of use to access important items.
+First and foremost, each of these packs needs to function well as a useful ski or snowboard pack, so we consider their ease of use while in the backcountry.
+We evaluate pockets, carry systems for skis, snowboards, and helmets, and ease of access to important items.
 To test this, we simply look at the components and test them out in the field.
-We hand them out to friends and guides to determine functional utility.
+We also gave them to snow and avalanche professionals to determine their functional utility.

 Airbag System